Expression

 Expression.coefficient_list(*x)

-Collect terms involving the same power of x, where x is a variable or function name.
-Return the list of key-coefficient pairs and the remainder that matched no key.
+Collect terms involving the same power of x, where x are variables or functions.
+Return the list of key-coefficient pairs.

 Examples